schaechinger/internetmarke/README.md

 To use the module you have to request a partner account from Deutsche Post for every web service you want to use and your payment account:

-- **1C4A** (One Click For Application, required!) is used to order vouchers.
+- **1C4A** (One Click For Application, required!) is used to order and preview vouchers.

-  You can get the partner account from the website of [Deutsche Post][post-1c4a] or via mail: `pcf-1click@deutschepost.de`
+  You can get the partner account from the website of [Deutsche Post][post-1c4a] or request one via mail: `pcf-1click@deutschepost.de`

   This account credentials refer to `PartnerCredentials`.

 - **Prod WS** (Product List Web Service) is used to retrieve the list of available products (the distinct types of stamps for different dimensions etc.).
-This is optional if you know the ids and prices of the vouchers you want to order.
+This is optional if you know the ids and prices of the vouchers you want to order but recommended as it is easier and supports automatic voucher updates when prices change.

   The client account can be requested via mail (see above) only.
   This account credentials refer to `ClientCredentials`.

-- Further you need your personal **Portokasse** account with payment info that is used on checkout.
+- Further you need your personal **Portokasse** account with payment information that is used on checkout.
 If you do not have one please create one at the web ortal of [Deutsche Post][post-portokasse].

   This account credentials refer to `UserCredentials`.
-For testing uses you can request a test account via the above email address to test voucher generation without charging your own account for three months.
+For testing use you can request a test account via the above email address to test voucher generation without charging your own account for three months.
+These generated vouchers are then not valid to be used in production!

 ## Usage